Tuition and Fees

 This program enables students to take courses during the fall semester only, at the University of Ghana in West Africa.
 The program fee includes undergraduate tuition and registration fees, estimated airfare, housing, visa fees, and international health/accident insurance.
 For more information see the Center For International Studies web page at http://www.umsl.edu/services/abroad/universities/ghana.html#Estimated%20Costs

-Missouri residents age 65 and older may enroll in a University of Missouri-St. Louis undergraduate credit course on an audit, space-available basis (after fee-paying students have enrolled) for a $25 registration fee.
+Missouri residents age 65 and older may enroll in a University of Missouri-St. Louis undergraduate credit course on an audit (not-for-credit), space-available basis (after fee-paying students have enrolled) for a $25 registration fee.
 Any course-related fees are additional.
 Proof of age and Missouri residency must be provided at time of enrollment, and any course requirements or prerequisites must be met.

 See the webpage for the Office of Residential Life and Housing at http://www.umsl.edu/services/reslife/future/index.html.